shewill-gif/E-Commerce-Delivery-Delay-Prediction/README.md

 * Additional features shown below were created to capture interactions that was showing relation with delivery timings Discount-weight interaction
    High discount flag
-   Heavy product flag
+   Heavy product flag.
    These features help the model capture non-linear relationships affecting delays.

 ---